All patients are eligible for the Travel Assistant Program (TAP).

 The Canadian Cancer Society provides assistance towards cancer-related transportation, accommodation and medication expenses for up to one year (which can be extended).
 Assistance is granted based on financial need and is means tested.
 If you live outside of the Greater Vancouver area, you can get assistance with accommodation and travel expenses.

+Apply online.
 Applicants are interviewed for eligibility by an authorized volunteer who conducts a confidential needs assessment.

 The Emergency Aid Programs are made possible through the generosity of donors and partnership with the BC Cancer Agency.